Polish rabbit: Appearance

-Personality and care
+Care

 Despite their small size, Polish rabbits need space in cage and barn facilities.
-They need to be out about 5–6 hours a day.
-Cage bottoms should not be slippery, as this can cause hip injuries and splay leg.

-The American Polish rabbit is generally calm and friendly, especially the bucks.
-The does can be territorial if not spayed.
-Children should always be supervised when handling rabbits, to ensure that the rabbit is not inadvertently injured.

-Rabbits can be easily trained to use a litter box and to accept a harness with leash when out of their cage.
-Rabbit-proofing a room where a rabbit is roaming freely is critical.
-Rabbits will chew on carpets, baseboard and especially electrical cords.
+They are generally advised to keep indoors in areas populated by predators such as raccoons or coyotes, as is typical for dwarf rabbits.

 Feeding

-Polish rabbits should be fed about 1/4 cups of pelleted feed every other day depending on the activity level of the rabbit.

 It is vital that rabbits have access to unlimited fresh hay to ensure good dental health, gastrointestinal health, urinary tract health, weight control and for environmental enrichment.

-Treats such as fruit and carrot should be fed sparingly; typically a portion no larger than the tip of the thumb.
-Carrots are high in sugar so best to avoid it.
-Fresh young dandelion leaves, parsley and spinach are nutritious choices for treats.
-Vegetables in the cabbage family and high-sugar foods such as corn should be avoided, as these can cause gastroenteritis.
-Seed should never be given to rabbits.
-Iceberg lettuce has no nutritional value.
-Remember the darker the lettuce the healthier.
+The nutritional needs of the Polish rabbit are similar to those in other dwarf breeds.

-A healthy rabbit should be well fleshed but not flabby.
-This is tested by running one's hand over the rabbits back.
+The condition of the rabbit is tested by running one's hand over the rabbit’s back.
 A firm layer of flesh over the ribs and spine together with the ribs and spine should be felt, indicating proper nutrition.
-A prominent spine indicates under nutrition and is corrected by increasing the feed.
-Inability to feel the spine indicates over nutrition and likewise, the amount of feed is decreased.
+A prominent spine indicates undernutrition and is corrected by increasing the feed.
+The inability to feel the spine indicates overnutrition and likewise, the amount of feed is decreased.

 Health concerns

 As with other rabbits, Polish rabbits do not do well in high temperatures, but can withstand low temperatures if they are kept dry and out of drafts.
 They are prone to hairball obstructions and matted coats if not cared for properly.
 Other health concerns include ear mites, Pasturella, respiratory disease, dental problems, urinary bladder stones and fractured backs.
-Be quick to notice any changes in diet or litter box habits and contact a rabbit veterinarian immediately.
+The health issues associated with polish rabbits are similar to those in related dwarf breeds.

-The average life span of a breeding Polish rabbit is 5 to 6 years and 8–10 with being spayed or neutered.
+The average life span of a Polish rabbit is 5 to 8 years, with an average of 6; longer lifespans have been reported in neutered and spayed rabbits.
+The spaying of female rabbits after 9 months of age can be difficult, but unspayed and unneutered rabbits are at much higher risk of reproductive cancers.
+Female rabbits are ideally spayed at 6 months of age or before.